Tutorial: Predict automobile price with the designer (preview)

 Select the Select Columns in Dataset module.

-In the properties pane to the right of the canvas, select Parameters > Edit column.
+In the properties pane to the right of the canvas, select All columns.

 Select the + to add a new rule.